xbeat/Machine-Learning/README.md

 Hash tables are data structures that store key-value pairs and provide efficient insertion, deletion, and lookup operations.
 They are widely used in various applications, including caching, databases, and machine learning.
 In this slideshow, we will explore hash tables, their implementation in Python, and how they handle collisions.

+## Preventing Overfitting in Neural Networks with Dropout

+Understanding Dropout in Neural Networks

+Dropout is a regularization technique used in neural networks to prevent overfitting.
+It works by randomly "dropping out" or deactivating a portion of neurons during training, which helps the network learn more robust features.

 ## Introducing Simple Linear Regression

 Simple Linear Regression